 KP’s Pick: San Francisco

 Green Bay Packers at New York Giants (-2.5)

-The Giants have really struggled offensively over the last month, but coming off a bye week, New York could be rested, rejuvenated and potent again.
+The Giants continue to struggle offensively.
+But coming off a bye, New York could be rested, rejuvenated and potent again.
 There are reports that Greg Jennings might have an outside chance to play for the Packers.
 Clay Matthews, however, will be out.
 Again, it’s a boost to the Green Bay offense, but a hit to the team’s defense.
 Defensively, the Packers have 33 sacks, the second most in the league.
 The Giants have 17 interceptions, which is the second most in the NFL.
 But with Eli Manning and Aaron Rodgers under center, this is one of those games where everyone expects a shootout.
-Plain and simple, I’m taking the home team that is rested and is feeling the heat in its division.
+Plain and simple, I’ll take the rested home team that is feeling the heat in its division.
 The Giants have had time to heal up and prepare for this game.
 New York covers at home.

 KP’s Pick: New York Giants